-We permanently employ approximately 360 people in the UK and 8 in mainland Europe.
+We permanently employ approximately 370 people in the UK and under 10 in mainland Europe.
 We also engage temporary labour at sites, both directly and via labour agencies, to cover changes in seasonal demand for products.
 We outsource other services, such as distribution, cleaning and security to third party providers.

-We acknowledge that one of our key risk areas is our usage of temporary labour and we are working with our licenced labour providers so that they understand our expectations of them in taking the required proactive steps to address hidden labour exploitation.
+• Agency Labour Policy: sets our minimum standards for agency labour providers, such as taking proactive steps to address hidden labour exploitation.
+We acknowledge that one of our key risk areas is our usage of temporary labour so have worked with our licensed labour providers so that they understand these expectations.
 We actively audit our agencies who supply us with temporary labour against legislative compliance.
 This includes both ensuring the temporary labour they supply is eligible to work in the UK and compliance with the Modern Slavery Act.

-We also make sure that all of our recruitment and outsourcing partners are aware of, and agree to, the principles of our policy and we expect them to communicate to us the steps they take in their own organisations to prevent hidden labour exploitation.
-This will also require these Agencies to sign-up to our Supplier Code of Conduct (which is based upon the ABF Supplier Code of Conduct) and provide us with copies of their ethical policies.
+We make sure that all of our recruitment and outsourcing partners are aware of, and agree to, the principles of our policy and we expect them to communicate to us the steps they take in their own organisations to prevent hidden labour exploitation.
+We also require our providers to sign-up to our Supplier Code of Conduct (which is based upon the ABF Supplier Code of Conduct) and provide us with copies of their ethical policies.

 Our approach to Ethical Trade includes our focus on tackling modern slavery.
 We have established Key Performance Indicators (KPIs) to demonstrate the progress made here such as: social auditing, improving supply chain transparency and supplier training.
 The effectiveness of the processes established to limit the possibility that slavery and human trafficking could take place is also measured against KPIs as appropriate.

 We recognise that our suppliers and workforce have a significant role to play in tackling modern slavery.
-We are working to ensure that they are equipped with the right knowledge and skills to do so.
+We continue to work to ensure that they are equipped with the right knowledge and skills to do so